PrashantMohite1/Java/Core-Java-Notes/Collection-Framework/Collection-framework-in-java.md

 Since List is an interface, we cannot create objects from it.

-In order to use the functionalities of the List interface, we can use these classes:
+In order to use the functionalities of the List interface, we can use these classes: ArrayList, LinkedList, Vector, Stack
-  ArrayList
-  LinkedList
-  Vector
-  Stack